-- a.
-Regular meetings for feedback/instruction should be held between site supervisors and students.
-In addition, the site supervisor is encouraged to communicate directly with the faculty internship coordinator and/or course instructor as needed. - b.
-The site supervisor will submit an evaluation of the student's performance halfway through and at the end of the internship (the form will be given to the student by the course instructor, and will be provided to the site supervisor by the student).
+a.
+Regular meetings for feedback/instruction should be held between supervisors and students.
+In addition, the site supervisor is encouraged to communicate directly with the faculty practicum/internship coordinator and/or course instructor as needed.

-c.
+- b.
+The site supervisor will submit an evaluation of the student's performance at the halfway point and at the end of the field experience (the form will be given to the student by the course instructor, and will be provided to the site supervisor by the student). - c.
 If the student's performance does not meet professional standards for an individual with similar experience and education, and the student has been given the opportunity to improve their performance and failed to do so, the site has the right to ask for the removal of the student.